JAR CANDLECUP / JAR SLEEVEDUST COVER / LIDPILLARVOTIVE MULTI-PAKTEALIGHT MULTI-PAKTARTCANDLE WRAPDIFFUSERTHEMED SETSPOINT OF PURCHASE DISPLAY

 One of the nice things about UV is its versatility in how you can incorporate it into your design.
 While most UV coated folding carton boxes are simply flood coated, you can create unique effects by spot coating the boxes.
 Spot coating applies UV to certain areas of the box, thus highlighting different elements of the design.
 Because high gloss UV is glossy and slick to the touch, graphic elements spotted with UV stand out in contrast to the natural flat colors of the box.
 In addition, there's a tactile feel as you run your finger across the coated and uncoated areas of the box.
-Think about spot coating a product title, company name or logo, or selective images on the package.
+Think about spot coating a product title, company name, printed logo, or other images on the package.
 The contrast between coated and non-coated UV areas will be seen, and felt.

 By contrast, a matte UV has a flat gloss, and the feel of ultra-fine gritted sandpaper as you run your finger across it.
 It's a very appealing, natural looking finish, and when used on a custom box adds a tactile dimension to the box that consumers aren't used to feeling.